 When you’re buying a horse or farm property, you’re not just buying a home, you’re buying a great New Hampshire way of life.
 It is important that you use a real estate agent who is knowledgeable about the unique nature of these country properties and all that can be entailed.
 Many factors can come into play from zoning and permitted uses to easements, current use taxation and upcoming changes that may affect your intended use of the property.

 We understand what you are looking for.
-We know that your Hanovarian Percheron won't fit in a low cattle barn, that the thick, rocky forest is not suitable for clearing for future pasture and that the lawn around the house is not where you want to graze your goats or sheep.
-We understand limits on how much you can spend, on how much time you may have to manage your property and that you "must have" certain features.
+We know that your Hanovarian Percheron won't fit in a low cattle barn, that the thick, rocky forest is not suitable for clearing for future pasture, and that the lawn around the house is not where you want to graze your goats or sheep.
+We understand limits on how much you can spend, how much time you may have to manage your property, and that you "must-have" certain features.

 Please consider one of the specialty Realtors® of Farms & Barns.
 If you don't, while you’re out looking at an unsuitable property that perfect farm could slip away.
 Just tell us what you're looking for and if it's out there, we'll help you find it.
 We all hold the Certified Buyer Representative® designation.